VisionExpo/Stock_price_prediction/README.md

 - TensorFlow team for the deep learning framework
 - Streamlit team for the web app framework
-- yfinance for providing stock data access
+- Tiingo for providing stock data access